-FDOT annually develops and adopts a five-year Work Program, which is a listing of all projects planned by the department for the following five years.
+FDOT annually develops and adopts a five-year Work Program that is a listing of all projects planned by the department for the following five years.
 The federally required STIP incorporates the first four years of the Work Program.
-The STIP, which FHWA annually approves, must include a listing of projects planned with federal participation in the next four fiscal years.
+The STIP, which is approved by the FHWA annually, must include a listing of projects planned with federal participation in the next four fiscal years.
 State and federal requirements direct each MPO in the state to develop a Transportation Improvement Program (TIP) for federally-funded projects.
 Federal requirements dictate that the TIP must cover the next four years, while Florida Statutes mandate a five-year TIP.
 Therefore, each MPO annually publishes a single five-year document to satisfy both state and federal requirements.

-FDOT cooperates with MPOs and elected officials from non-metropolitan areas in development of the Work Program.
-Between July and October of each fiscal year, the MPOs and the board of county commissioners from non-metropolitan areas outside the boundaries of an MPO provide FDOT Districts with transportation project priorities.
-These project priorities are included, to the maximum extent feasible, in the district Work Programs.
+FDOT cooperates with MPOs and elected officials from non-metropolitan areas to develop the Work Program.
+Between July and October of each fiscal year, the MPOs and the board of county commissioners from jurisdictions that are not located in an MPO provide FDOT Districts with transportation project priorities.
+The district Work Programs include these project priorities.
 Additionally, FHWA annually provides the department with a list of projects from the current Indian Reservation Road Transportation Improvement Program and the current Public Lands Transportation Improvement Plan.
-These projects are included in the STIP and applicable MPO TIP.
+These projects are included in the STIP and applicable MPO's TIP.
 Federal law also requires FDOT to consider the concerns of and consult with Indian Tribal governments and federal land management agencies when developing the STIP, which it does according to the process described above.
-FDOT's ETAT provides input on projects included in the STIP, through the Department's ETDM process.
-ETDM is the process for reviewing qualifying transportation projects to consider potential environmental effects.
-ETAT members are listed in previous section and include federal land management agencies not reviewing qualifying transportation projects to consider potential environmental effects.
-ETAT members are listed in previous section and include federal land management agencies and Native American tribes.
+FDOT's ETAT provides input on projects included in the STIP through the department's ETDM process, which reviews qualifying transportation projects to consider potential environmental effects.
+ETAT members, which are listed in the previous section, include federal land management agencies and Native American tribes.

-Development of FDOT's Work Program begins with each District developing a draft tentative five-year Work Program, followed by a public involvement process in coordination with MPOs and non-metropolitan county commissions.
-The Districts advertise the public hearing, which is held in at least one urbanized area in each district.
-Based on input from the public and local officials, Districts submit their draft tentative five-year Work Program to FDOT Central Office.
+Development of FDOT's Work Program begins with each District drafting their tentative five-year Work Program, followed by a public involvement process in coordination with MPOs and non-metropolitan county commissions.
+The Districts advertise the public hearing and are required to hold it in at least one urbanized area in each district.
+Based on input from the public and local officials, Districts submit their tentative five-year Work Program to FDOT Central Office.

-Upon receiving the District's draft tentative five-year Work Program, FDOT Central Office prepares a Tentative Work Program representing a compilation of all district Work Programs.
+Upon receiving the District's tentative five-year Work Program, FDOT Central Office prepares a Tentative Work Program representing a compilation of all district Work Programs.
 The Florida Transportation Commission holds a final statewide public hearing prior to submitting the department's Tentative Work Program to the Executive Office of the Governor and legislative appropriations committees.
-The Tentative Work Program becomes the Adopted Work Program upon approval by the Governor and Legislature and takes effect on July 1, which is the beginning of the state's fiscal year.
+The Tentative Work Program becomes the Adopted Work Program upon approval by the Governor and Legislature, which takes effect on July 1, the beginning of the state's fiscal year.
 FDOT's STIP/Work Program public involvement flow chart, provides additional details on the role of the Districts, the Florida Transportation Commission, and FDOT Central Office.